 Does Medicare Cover an Abscessed Tooth?

 This one is a bit nuanced.
-A regular abscess — which is where the root of a tooth or your gum becomes infected — is not covered if it’s easily treatable.
+A regular abscess — where the root of a tooth or your gum becomes infected — is not covered if it’s easily treatable.
 That treatment comes in the form of tooth extraction or root canal.

 However, if the infection becomes more severe and spreads, the following could occur: